 For example, you wrote ‘wedding anniversary’.
 Why did you do that?
 Maybe it’s coming up in 3 weeks.
 Is it actionable?
 Yes, because you have a tradition to celebrate it with good food, wine and spending the day with just the two of you.
 What are the next steps?
 Book a restaurant, plan activities before or after, browse and practice breakfast recipes to surprise your partner, maybe brainstorm ideas for a present and then buy it.

-Same thing here, Bordio’s waiting list would be a perfect tool for this step.
+Same thing here, Bordio’s task planners would be a perfect tool for this step.
 Every task and event that you’ve listed earlier can be edited with the next steps, a due date, and additional dependencies.
 You can easily convert tasks into projects for more convenience and efficiency.

 Bonus tip: If you struggle to come up with the next actions and steps, ask yourself: What’s the desired outcome for me?